OZI-Project/docs/api/ozi_build.rst

 """""""""""

 Text indicating the license covering the distribution.
-This text can be either a valid license expression as defined in :pep:`639` or any free text.
+This text can be either a valid :term:`SPDX license expression` as defined in :pep:`639` or any free text.

 ``maintainer``
 """"""""""""""